whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 1. Prepair a macOS installer in USB (Use creationmedia method or MBR HFS Firmware Check Patch available in https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/ for both Mojave and Catalina).
 2. Replace EFI folder in USB EFI partition with the EFI folder in Clover EFI.
 3. Boot into USB and select macOS installer.
-4. During the installation, touchpad may not work.
+4. During the installation, touchpad does not work.
 You need a mouse connected through USB.
+(Or you may delete the IOGraphicsFamily dependency from VoodooI2CHID.kext/info.plist.)
 Follow installation instructions found on tonymacx86 or other hackintosh forums.
     - If you have chosen to install Catalina in HFS+ file system, follow the directions given in https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/
 5. After a successful installation, boot into macOS, copy kexts In /kexts/Other -> /Library/Extension.
 6. Use Kext Utility (or simply copy this line without the quotation marks: "sudo chmod -R 755 /L*/E*&&sudo chown -R 0:0 /L*/E*&&sudo kextcache -i /") to rebuild kext cache then reboot.